How Long Must You Be Disabled Before You Can Receive Benefits?

 SSDI waiting period – There is a five-month waiting period established by the SSA that begins at your onset date.
 During this time, you will not receive benefits.
 That is why it is best to apply for benefits immediately upon realizing that you can no longer work.

 Navigating disability benefits can be confusing.
-Contacting an experienced disability advocate can make the process smoother.
+Contacting an experienced Social Security Disability lawyer can make the process smoother.

 Call 1-800-503-2000 to schedule a free consultation with one of our attorneys.